oraljr/configure-ad/README.md

 <hr>
 Now you'll create an Admin and Normal User Account in Active Directory.
 </p>
-From the search bar on DC-1, you'll locate Active Directory Users and Computers and you'll right click to create an Organizational Unit (OU) named '_EMPLOYEES' (the underscore and caps are not necessary, but they do help to eaisly differentiate the OU's you create from the other folders) and another OU named '_ADMINS' then simply right click on the domain to refresh.
+From the search bar on DC-1, you'll locate Active Directory Users and Computers and you'll right click to create an Organizational Unit (OU) named '_EMPLOYEES' (the underscore and caps are not necessary, but they do help to eaisly differentiate the OU's you create from the other containers) and another OU named '_ADMINS' then simply right click on the domain to refresh.

 ![image](https://github.com/oraljr/configure-ad/assets/152557529/4e74a0f0-e478-4414-becd-79227c9da50f)